 It’s one of the most densely populated countries in the world with a heaving mass of 7.2 million people, the former British colony can be muggy, smoggy and at times smelly, yet it’s these imperfections that make Hong Kong utterly intoxicating.
-A dynamic blend of east and west with just the right amount of kid friendly attractions to make Hong Kong with kids a must-do for adventurous families.
+A dynamic blend of east and west with just the right amount of family friendly attractions to make Hong Kong with kids a must-do for adventurous families.

 - The best things to do in Hong Kong with Kids